Walfar/anti-phishing-intervention-tool/README.md

 Additionally, the study explored potential correlations between personality traits, demographic factors, and the effectiveness of the interventions.
-The findings from this study could inform the further development of a personalized anti-phishing tool, potentially leading to the creation of a fully functional Gmail plug-in or an application that incorporates the identified effective interven- tions.
+The findings from this study could inform the further development of a personalized anti-phishing tool, potentially leading to the creation of a fully functional Gmail plug-in or an application that incorporates the identified effective interven tions.

+_server.js_: contains all the code used during the study to run the server on the web app